|

 FCL is the abbreviation "Full Container Load" used in international cargo transportation.

-Regarding cargo transportation from the USA by sea, FCL refers to an ocean freight service that grants rights to ship entire multimodal sea freight containers.
+Regarding cargo transportation from the USA by sea, FCL refers to an ocean freight service that grants rights to ship entire multimodal sea containers.

-Other industry-related terms refer to multimodal sea freight containers: 20-foot, 40-foot, 40HC, etc.
+Other industry-related terms refer to multimodal sea containers: 20-foot, 40-foot, 40HC, etc.

 General Alternatives: